-Never fails that the local Abiquiu artists are displaying their annual show on the second floor gallery at the Abiquiu Inn.
+It never fails that the local Abiquiu artists are displaying their annual show on the second floor gallery at the Abiquiu Inn.
 We can catch it before or after the O'Keeffe Studio Tour.
+Cost: Free

-Just down the road from Abiquiu Inn.
-They sell all kinds of lavender products and a stroll through the garden is a treat for the senses.
+Just south down the road from Abiquiu Inn they sell all kinds of lavender products and a stroll through the garden is a treat for the senses.
 There is also a small cafe/gift shop.
 Cost: Free

-A local drum-maker artist is in the area and may be available to offer some insight to the history and fundamentals of his art.
+A local drum-maker, Wayne Brewster, lives in the area and may be available to offer some insight to the history and fundamentals of his art.
 Drums are available for sale.
 Cost: Free--make an appointment.